Citi Benefits Handbook

 Roth In-Plan Conversions

 Certain Plan participants are able to convert existing non-Roth Plan balances to after-tax Roth amounts.
-If you are eligible for and choose this option, you'll have taxable income in the year of conversion, however, you may receive tax-free earnings when you receive distributions in the future.
+If you are eligible for and choose this option, you will have taxable income in the year of conversion; however, you may receive tax-free earnings when you receive distributions in the future.
 Your Roth conversion amounts will be held in a Roth In-Plan Conversion Account as a sub-account of your Roth Contribution Account.

 Your decision to convert may depend on many factors, including:

 - Whether you have Plan money eligible for an in-Plan Roth conversion.
 Generally, only account balances that are fully vested and currently able to be distributed from the Plan and that would be an eligible rollover distribution if distributed from the Plan are eligible for an in-Plan Roth conversion.
 This generally means if you are at least age 59-1/2, you may apply some or all the vested portion of your account to an in-Plan Roth conversion.
 However, hardship distributions, minimum required distributions and dividend distributions on Citigroup Common Stock are not eligible for in-Plan Roth conversion.

 - Your expectations about current tax rates versus tax rates at the time you take your distribution – if you believe that tax rates will be higher in the future when you receive your distribution, you may decide to convert amounts to a Roth Contribution Account.